jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 <div class="problem-statement">
 	<h2>💪 The challenge</h2>
-	Social media managers highly requested calendar notes.
+	Social media managers highly requested the ability to add calendar notes.
 Notes help them create reminders and organize their work.
-This particular project's focus was the Android and iOS experiences.
+This project focuses on the Android and iOS experiences.
 </div>

 ## The team and my role